15 Types of Animals That Eat Crickets

 by Ted Van Pelt is licensed under CC BY 2.0

-This is the last on our list of animals that eat crickets.
+This is the last animal on our list that eats crickets.
 Mantis are insect predators that feed on crickets and other insects.

 The Praying Mantis only consumes live insects that have been captured.

-Despite its slow movement, the mantis has huge front legs covered with spines that are ideal for capturing prey.
+Despite its slow movement, the mantis has huge front legs covered with spines ideal for capturing prey.

 They disguise themselves and wait for prey to come.
 The Praying Mantis is the only bug known to be able to tilt its head and see over its shoulders.